 If an animal is picked up by the scruff of its neck using a two-fingered technique, this has a tendency to create a longitudinal skin fold on the animal.
 This can tighten the skin over the throat and trachea, causing stress to the animal.

-Norecopa, in collaboration with the Norwegian University of Life Sciences, has produced a short video, available in English and Spanish, illustrating a refinement of this technique using three fingers, which creates a transverse skin fold on the animal, thereby relieving the pressure on the throat:
+Norecopa, in collaboration with the Norwegian University of Life Sciences, has produced a 2-minute video, available in English and Spanish, illustrating a refinement of this technique using three fingers, which creates a transverse skin fold on the animal, thereby relieving the pressure on the throat:

 We welcome feedback about this technique!

 We are very grateful to Rafael Frías for providing the text for the Spanish version of this film.